quangthangisme/tp/docs/UserGuide.md

 **Tip**: Since todos and events are linked to contacts via their IDs, make sure to update those references if you manually change a contact's ID.

 During startup, the app attempts to load the stored data.
 If any attribute within an item is invalid, the entire item is considered invalid and skipped.
-Refer to this table for guidance on what counts as valid data.
+Refer to the table of constraints for guidance on what counts as valid attribute.

 In cases where data parsing fails entirely, the app will start with an empty dataset.
 Be aware that because data is saved after every command, running any command will overwrite the previous data.